kevintruong/til/Nonblocking-I-O.md

       printf("ready to write on %d\n", mypointer->fd);
     }

-Say you were waiting to write data on a file descriptor, but now you want to wait to read data from it.
+Say you were waiting to write data to a file descriptor, but now you want to wait to read data from it.
-Just use `epoll_ctl()` with the `EPOLL_CTL_MOD` option.
+Just use `epoll_ctl()` with the `EPOLL_CTL_MOD` option to change the type of operation you're monitoring.

     event.events = EPOLLOUT;
     event.data.ptr = mypointer;